Choaib-ELMADI/bare-metal-programming/README.md

 After compiling a C file (without linking), the compiler generates a `.o` file.
 This is a relocatable object file in the ELF format (**Executable and Linkable Format**) that contains different sections:

-- `.text`: Contains the actual program instructions
+- `.text`: Contains the actual program instructions.
-- `.data`: Contains initialized data
+- `.data`: Contains initialized data.
-- `.bss`: Block Starting Symbol, contains uninitialized data
+- `.bss`: Block Starting Symbol, contains uninitialized data.
-- `.rodata`: Contains read-only data
+- `.rodata`: Contains read-only data.
-- `.comment`: Metadata added by the compiler
+- `.comment`: Metadata added by the compiler.
-- `.ARM.attributes`: Metadata added by the compiler
+- `.ARM.attributes`: Metadata added by the compiler.

 They are called **relocatable** because all sections inside the file are assigned the same starting address (usually 0x0).
 Similarly, the same sections across multiple object files also share the same base address.
 During linking, these addresses need to be relocated based on the target microcontroller (or memory map) to avoid address conflicts and data corruption.